wjzhengsh/blockchain/howto/pricing.md

 - **Membership fee** – Covers organization creation, access to ordering service and CA, and is charged on a **per-instance** basis.
 Included in this pricing element, {{site.data.keyword.blockchainfull_notm}} Platform handles the ordering service and the CA on your network’s behalf.
 This fee is required to have access to a network built on {{site.data.keyword.blockchainfull_notm}} Platform.

   -	Starter Plan allows for *unlimited* organizations per membership and the ability to switch between organizations in the Network Monitor.
-Because Starter Plan is designed for development, test, and POC environments, you can simulate in the multi-organization environments. **Note** that the total network storage is capped at 20GB, including the components, chaincode, and ledger data.
-Your simulated organizations share the 20GB storage in the blockchain network.
+Because Starter Plan is designed for development, test, and POC environments, you can simulate in the multi-organization environments. **Note** that the total network storage is capped at 20 GB, including the components, chaincode, and ledger data.
+Your simulated organizations share the 20-GB storage in the blockchain network.

   -	Enterprise allows for a single organization per membership.
 Because Enterprise is designed for pilot and production environments, you are linked to your specific organization.